-The best estimates of nominal catches of blue shark in the Indian Ocean are published annually on the IOTC website (IOTC 2021).
+Estimates of nominal catches of blue shark in the Indian Ocean are published annually by the IOTC (IOTC 2024, 2025).
 These are based on catches reported directly to IOTC both contracting and non-contracting parties fishing for tunas in the Indian Ocean and include best estimates in some cases where data are particularly poor or lacking altogether.
 This data is available by flag state, species (including IOTC species and bycatch), fishing gear and area (east or west Indian Ocean) in live weight equivalent.
 The data set extends back to the 1950s when industrial longlining began in the Indian Ocean.
 The data are generally considered representative (though the level of accuracy varies by year) of the nominal catch of the main IOTC target species, however, the reporting of sharks over the time period has been somewhat more inconsistent.

-The nominal catch dataset for blue shark and the main amendments to reported catches that have been made have been fully described (IOTC Secretariat, 2016).
-The majority of nominal blue shark catches are taken by the Indonesian fleet (Figure 1) and catches are dominated by three major gear types: longline, gillnet and handline (Figure 2).
+Recently the estimates of reported blue shark catch have changed (Figure 1).
+Prior to the 2025 revision of catches by Indonesia the majority of nominal blue shark catches are taken by the Indonesian fleet (Figure 1).
 The Indonesian gillnet fleet is responsible for most of the historic catches of blue shark, followed by a transition to coastal longlines in the mid-1980s.
-In more recent years catches taken by the industrial longline fisheries have expanded, predominantly by the swordfish targeting longliners of EU-Spain and EU-Portugal, the deep-freezing longliners of Japan and Taiwan, China and the fresh longliners of Taiwan, China (
+In recent years catches taken by the industrial longline fisheries have expanded, predominantly by the swordfish targeting longliners of EU-Spain and EU-Portugal, the deep-freezing longliners of Japan and Taiwan, China and the fresh longliners of Taiwan, China.